Community-embedded (adjunct) faculty

 I am married and have two adult children that I enjoy spending time with whenever possible.
 My husband and I have been traveling and have the goal of visiting every single state.
 I am down to 10 states and plan on finishing within the next few years.

 What excites you about teaching with the school?
-I enjoy the enthusiasm that VCU M.S.W. students bring to their educational journeys and appreciate the camaraderie of the VCU School of Social Work faculty family!
+I enjoy teaching the new generations of VCU aspiring social workers and appreciate the expertise and cohesion of the VCU School of Social Work faculty family!

 What excites you about teaching with the school?
 I absolutely love meeting and mentoring future social workers!
 VCU is a wonderful, innovative program, and I'm thrilled to be a part of it!

-I am community based practitioner with a special passion for children and youth, teen mothers and foster/adoptive/kin families.
-I have worked in various roles including working currently as a caseworker as local Department of Social Services.
-I also have experience as an in-home supportive service (with families), in a residential and educational setting.
-In Colorado, I help create and run a free mentoring program for teen mothers.
+About me: I am a community-based practitioner with a special passion for children and youth, teen mothers and foster/adoptive/kin families.
+I have worked in various roles, including foster work caseworker at a local Department of Social Services; education; nonprofit management; residentials; and in-home supportive services for foster families.
+Currently, I am a trauma responsive specialist.
+In Colorado, I helped to start and manage a free mentoring program for teen mothers.

-I believe in partnership and finding creative ways to integrate businesses, non-profits and community partners to support kids, youth and families.
+I believe in partnership and finding creative ways to integrate businesses, nonprofits and community partners to support kids, youth and families.
+In each of my roles, I have helped to develop, plan and create programming for youth, team members or stakeholders.
+I love building and creating initiatives that are rooted in evidence-based practice and can impact long-term change.

-I am passionate about "helping the helper,” and providing tools for practitioners so they continue to have ability to do their work in productive, trauma-informed and refreshed ways.
-I always tell my students: Burnout is real for so many social workers.
-I believe we need to continue to build a community of social workers that supports one another in this beautiful and challenging work.
+I am passionate about "helping the helper,” and providing tools for practitioners so they continue to have the ability to do their work in productive, trauma-informed and refreshed ways.